microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

 ```bash
 az devops service-endpoint azurerm create --azure-rm-subscription-id $SUBSCRIPTION_ID --azure-rm-subscription-name "$SUBSCRIPTION_NAME" --azure-rm-tenant-id $TENANT_ID --azure-rm-service-principal-id $SERVICE_PRIN_ID --name "$SERVICE_CONN_NAME"
 ```

+> NOTE: The above command may prompt a request for the 'Azure RM service principal key'.
+Use the key that was only shown once upon creating the Service Principle from within the Azure Portal.

 #### c.
 Configure "*Infrastructure Pipeline Variables*" as the first of two variable groups